takacsmark/takacsmark.github.io/get-started-with-docker-in-your-projects-through-examples.md

 | Set up the Dockerized production environment. | <i class="fi-check green"></i> |
 | Deploy and run the web application on AWS in a Swarm cluster. | <i class="fi-check green"></i> |
 | Deploy and run the web application in a Kubernetes cluster. | <i class="fi-check green"></i> |

-##### Refund policy

-You may be able to return the book that you bought for a refund.
-We will consider your return if we receive your request within 3 days of the date of purchase.

-##### Privacy policy

-We take your privacy seriously and will take all measures to protect your personal information.

-Any personal information received will only be used to fill your order.
-We will not sell or redistribute your information to anyone.

 <section class="row docker-book-landing-buttonline">
     <div class="small-12 columns text-center">